heyujjwal/New-Ahead-app/README.md

-# Ahead-app-ug
+# Ahead-app
-This is a dribble design, converted to a Next js 13 app.
+This is a Next js 13 app.
 ## Run Locally

 Clone the project